COVESA/dlt-daemon/doc/dlt-system.conf.5.md

     Default: 0

-## FiletransferTimeDelay

-Time in seconds to wait between deletion of transferred file and start of next file transfer.

-    Default: 10

 ## FiletransferTimeoutBetweenLogs

 Time in seconds to wait between two file transfer logs of a single file to DLT.